Peer Mentoring Program

 - Maddi Schmidt, St Francis Xavier College

 Please note: The HTAV Peer Mentoring Program is open to all HTAV members.
+Applicants for the 2022 program will need to hold or be a member of an active 2022 HTAV membership.
 Ensure your membership is active to partake in the program.